Edward Bunting

-Edward Bunting (1773– 17 March 1843) was an Irish musician and folk music collector.
+Edward Bunting (1773– 17 March 1843) was an Irish musician and folk music collector active in Belfast.

 Life

 Bunting was born in County Armagh, Ireland.
 At the age of seven he was sent to study music at Drogheda and at eleven he was apprenticed to William Ware, organist at St. Anne's church in Belfast and lived with the family of Henry Joy McCracken.
 At nineteen he was engaged to transcribe music from oral-tradition harpists at the Belfast Harp Festival in 1792.
 As Bunting was a classically trained musician, he did not understand the unique characteristics of Irish music, such as modes, and when transcribing tunes he 'corrected' them according to Classical music rules.
 One proof of this is that some tunes published by him were in keys that could not have been played by the harpists.
 His notes on the harpists, how they played and the terminology they used is however invaluable, and also many tunes would have been lost if he had not collected them.

-Bunting's arrangement of the festival melodies for the piano forte and notes were published in London as A General Collection of the Ancient Music of Ireland in 1796.
+Bunting's arrangement of the festival melodies for the pianoforte and notes were published in London as A General Collection of the Ancient Music of Ireland in 1796.

 Bunting organised a second festival in 1813 and wrote to the Belfast Charitable Society, based at Clifton House, for support.
 This was granted and the proceeds of the festival were donated to the Charitable Society to help the poor of Belfast.

 Bunting went on a number of collecting tours between 1792 and 1807, and was the first to transcribe music 'in the field' as played by the musicians.
 He realised the importance of the Irish words to the songs and Patrick Lynch was employed to collect these.
-Bunting, who lived in Belfast with the McCrackens until his marriage in 1819, moved to Dublin where he held the post of organist at St. George's Church.
+Bunting, who lived in Belfast with the McCrackens until his marriage in 1819, moved to Dublin where he held the post of organist at St. Stephen's Church and taught music.
 He died in Dublin on 21 December 1843 and is buried at the Cemetery of Mount Jerome, Dublin.

 Bunting's papers were lost for many years, but were rediscovered in 1907 and currently reside in the Special Collections department of Queen's University of Belfast.
 Donal O'Sullivan has restored the original words to the airs that Bunting published without the words.
 The Chieftains' 1993 album "The Celtic Harp" is a tribute to Edward Bunting.

 The first commercial recording of Bunting's collection was Edward Bunting's The Ancient Music of Ireland – the 1840 Edition [2010, 8-cd set, Trigon, 151 tracks].